Los Angeles crime family: The Milano brothers

-The entire hierarchy of the family including the Milano brothers, captains Mike Rizzitello, Jimmy Caci, and Luigi Gelfuso along with many other mobsters were arrested on various charges in the late 1980s, due largely to information and recordings collected by the Fiato brothers.
-These charges to so many members permanently crippled the family and put the family on the brink of extinction.
-While Rizzitello, who was acquitted of his original charges at trial, was sentenced to 33 years in prison in 1989 for attempted murder (where he would die in 2005) the Milano brothers pleaded guilty to lesser charges; Peter received a six-year prison sentence and Carmen received six months.
+The entire hierarchy of the family, including the Milano brothers, captains Mike Rizzitello, Jimmy Caci, and Luigi Gelfuso, along with many other mobsters were arrested on various charges in the late 1980s, due largely to information and recordings collected by the Fiato brothers.
+These charges against so many members permanently crippled the family and put the family on the brink of extinction.
+Rizzitello, who was acquitted of his original charges at trial, was sentenced to 33 years in 1989 for attempted murder; he would die in prison in 2005.
+The Milano brothers pleaded guilty to lesser charges; Peter received a six-year prison sentence and Carmen received six months.
 Almost every member of the family charged pleaded guilty to receive lesser sentences and the F.B.I. considered the Mafia finished in Los Angeles.

-However, since Peter Milano's paroled release in 1991, he took back control of the weakened family.
-The Los Angeles family since made moves into Las Vegas with the Buffalo crime family.
+However, after Peter Milano was released on parole in 1991, he took back control of the weakened family.
+The Los Angeles family then made moves into Las Vegas with the Buffalo crime family.
 The family made headlines again with the murder of Chicago Outfit associate Herbert "Fat Herbie" Blitzstein by Buffalo and Los Angeles family associates in 1997.
-Blizstein had a lucrative loan shark and auto insurance fraud business the two families moved in to take over.
-This caused a great deal of scrutiny from the FBI on both families.
-Members like Stephen Cino and Alfred Mauriello were convicted on related charges along with other associates who cooperated with officials to receive a reduced sentence, putting the L.A. crime family on its last leg.
-By the 1990s the L.A. family was estimated to have 20 official members, who have, however, been ineffective for many years because the group has not been able to enforce its territorial control.
+Blizstein had a lucrative loan shark and auto insurance fraud business, which the two families moved in to take over.
+This caused a great deal of scrutiny of both families by the FBI.
+Members such as Stephen Cino and Alfred Mauriello were convicted on related charges along with other associates who cooperated with officials to receive a reduced sentence, putting the L.A. crime family on its last legs.
+By the 1990s, the L.A. family was estimated to have 20 official members, who have, however, been ineffective for many years because the group has not been able to enforce its territorial control.